Embattled By Anti-Semitism Claims, The Women’s March Forges On

 Advertisement

-And there are plenty of supporters who question whether the all the attention on the national leadership actions, or lack thereof, is necessary.
-Whitney Powell argues that the work done by the local chapters is more important than the distracting “he said, she said” that’s been going on.
+And there are plenty of supporters who question whether all the attention on the national leadership actions, or lack thereof, is necessary.
+Whitney Wanders argues that the work done by the local chapters is more important than the distracting “he said, she said” that’s been going on.

 Advertisement